mikel072889/dogs-quiz-project2/README.md

             [comment]: # (Final image of wrong answer comment and sad dog gif here.)

         * Trivia area - regardless of the result, once an answer has been clicked for every question, a trivia will pop out at the bottom of the page and will display a trivia related to the question and/or the correct answer.
 Not only that this quiz is designed to test users' dog knowledge, but is also designed to give the user important information about dogs.
 This provides good learning opportunity to users.

+        [comment]: # (Final image of a sample of a trivia here.)

+    * Next Question button
+        * The next question button or the "Hurry!
+Find more dogs!" button is provided to navigate to the next question.
+        * Interactivities included:
+            * Hover effect - changes background color and cursor on hover
+        * Note: The quiz is purposely designed to NOT have a back button to navigate back to previous questions.
+This will defeat the storyline purpose of finding lost dogs in time!

+        [comment]: # (Final image of the next question button here.)